hemantapkh/seedrcc/docs/models.md

 ## Accessing Raw Data

-All data models provide a `.raw()` method to access the original, unmodified dictionary from the server.
+All data models provide a `.get_raw()` method to access the original, unmodified dictionary from the server.

 ```python
 # This example assumes you have a 'client' instance from a previous example